 We Are Both Right?! - An Overview of Holding the Tension of the Opposites

 In a previous post, we discussed ways to walk away from relationships gracefully.
 However, sometimes completely cutting off ties with our opposition is not an option.
 We are all unique individuals with specific personalities, ideas, complexes and tendencies: Introversion vs Extroversion; Liberal vs Conservative; Warm vs Cold.
 Relationships require flexibility and compromise.
-How do we manage our emotions when we are faced to consider ideas different from our own?
+How do we manage our emotions when we are forced to consider ideas different from our own?
 Carl Jung and Analytical Psychology provide insight on this conundrum through a concept known as Holding the tension of the opposites.”
 Let's discuss....

 Holding the Tension of the Opposites in Relationships